onesamket/Neumorphism-Login-Form-uisng-html-css-javascript/README.md

 3. Enter your username and password in the provided input fields.

-4. If the input does not meet the required criteria (e.g., minimum length), an error message will be displayed.

-5. Once the input is valid, click the "Submit" button to process the login request.
+4. Once the input is valid, click the "Submit" button to process the login request.

 ## Customization